buuug7/notes/road-map/frontend/css/basic.md

 }
 ```

-if you want a more specific angle,you can use a value in degrees:
+if you want a more specific angle, you can use a value in degrees:

-- `0deg` in the defualt value,from top to bottom
+- `0deg` in the default value, from top to bottom
-- `20deg` is lightly diagonal,going clockwise
+- `20deg` is lightly diagonal, going clockwise
-- `90deg` is like 3pm,from right to left.
+- `90deg` is like 3pm, from right to left.
 - `180deg` is from bottom to top

-##### Adding more colors
+#### Adding more colors

-you can insert as manay colors as you want. they will be equlaly distributed along the axis:
+you can insert as many colors as you want. they will be equally distributed along the axis:

 - **2 colors**:0% and 100%
 - **3 colors**:0%,50% and 100%